jdeath/homeassistant-addons/metube/README.md

 # Home assistant add-on: MeTube

+Web GUI for youtube-dl (using the yt-dlp fork) with playlist support.
+Allows you to download videos from YouTube and dozens of other sites (https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_

 [![Stargazers repo roster for @jdeath/homeassistant-addons](https://reporoster.com/stars/jdeath/homeassistant-addons)](https://github.com/jdeath/homeassistant-addons/stargazers)